How to Troubleshoot Your HLS Live Stream

 Q8: How can I fix issues related to firewalls and ports?
 A8: Firewalls can cause streaming problems.
 Ensure that ports 80, 443, or 1935 are open for Dacast streaming.
 Follow the directions for your operating system or router to make necessary adjustments.

 Q9: What should I do if my embedded video player is causing problems?
-A9: Check the embed code on your website by right-clicking on the page, selecting “view page source,” and searching for “dacast.”
+A9: Check the embed code on your website by right-clicking on the page, selecting “view page source,” and searching for “Dacast.”
 Compare this code to the one in your Dacast back office.
 If they don’t match, replace the old code with the correct one.

-Q10: What can I do if none of the troubleshooting steps work?
+Q11: What can I do if none of the troubleshooting steps work?
 A10: You have three options: a) Try using the backup stream URL as your primary URL. b) Create a new live channel from scratch. c) Contact Dacast support for assistance, providing encoder settings and error messages for a quicker resolution.

-Q11: Why should I consider using Dacast for my streaming needs?
+Q12: Why should I consider using Dacast for my streaming needs?
 A11: Dacast offers a professional-grade video streaming solution with secure video delivery, upload capabilities, customization options, monetization features, and 24/7 expert technical support.
 It utilizes the best HLS streaming protocols, ensuring a consistently smooth streaming experience.

-Q12: How can I get in touch with Dacast support?
+Q13: How can I get in touch with Dacast support?
 A12: Technical support is available 24/7 to Dacast users.
 Starter Plan users can use chat support, while Pro and Premium plan users can access phone support.
 Provide encoder settings and error messages for faster assistance.

 With Dacast, you’ll have a streaming platform you can rely on.
-Our feature-rich video streaming solution that allows for a multitude of media streaming.
+Our feature-rich video streaming solution allows for a multitude of media streaming.
 You can video stream live as well as premade video files.
 You’ll get secure video delivery, upload capabilities, truly customizable features, monetization options and much more.
 And since Dacast uses the best HLS streaming protocols, you’ll get a consistently smooth streaming experience.
 What’s more, our expert technical support is available 24/7 to Dacast users.

-For exclusive offers and regular live streaming tips, you’re welcome to join our LinkedIn group.
+For exclusive offers and regular live-streaming tips, you’re welcome to join our LinkedIn group.
 Have further questions, thoughts, or feedback about this article?
 We’d love to hear from you in the comments below.
 Thanks for reading, and good luck with your events.

 Max Wilbert